 Following the completion of our initial public offering in June 2005, we began investing the proceeds of our initial public offering in senior secured syndicated loans because these investments typically may be originated more quickly than investments in companies undergoing a buyout or recapitalization.
 We employed this strategy in order to more quickly invest our initial capital to generate current income.
 Senior secured syndicated loans typically involve a number of banks or other financial institutions and are generally more marketable than loans that are not syndicated.
 We believe we will be able to sell our interests in senior secured syndicated loans and reinvest the proceeds in subordinated debt, mezzanine debt, preferred stock and other higher yielding investments when such investment opportunities are more readily available.
 In order to invest in certain senior secured syndicated loans, we may purchase these investments at a premium or discount.
 We amortize premiums and discounts over the contractual life of the investment.
 In the event that an investment is sold prior to its contractual maturity date, we recognize a loss on any unamortized premium or a gain on any unamortized discount.
 While the majority of our portfolio currently consists of senior secured loans, over time we expect that it will consist primarily of subordinated debt, mezzanine debt and preferred stock that we receive when making investments in connection with buyouts and recapitalizations.
-To date, we have acquired interests in 24 such syndicated loans using the proceeds from our initial public offering.
+To date, we have acquired interests in 28 such syndicated loans in the aggregate principal amount, net of any repayments, of approximately \$121.7 million.
+We expect to continue purchasing syndicated loans using the proceeds from our initial public offering and borrowings from our credit facility.